DupieM/DupieM/README.md

 <a href="https://www.linkedin.com/in/marin%C3%A9-du-plessis-8198a3183/">![Static Badge](https://img.shields.io/badge/LinkedIn-url?style=for-the-badge&logo=linkedIn&color=blue)</a>

 ## 👋 Hi there!
-I am an Open Window final year BA User Experience Design and Interactive Development student.
+I am an Open Window Postgraduate student with my primary focus in Interactive Development.
+I achieved my BA Creative Technologies majoring in User Experience design and interactive Developtment.
 I see myself as a creative technologist that flourishes during the process of creating designs and bringing them to life.
 I specialise in website and mobile app development.